The 1761 Old Mill in Westminster, Mass., is, without a doubt, one of the most scenic, special restaurants in New England.

 cake, head down some narrow, creaky stairs and you'll find a

 candle-scented, old-fashioned gift shop with stone floors and

 comforting music in the background.
-Whether serving as the center of a

 this article, please share through any of the social media buttons